ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch6/draft1.md

 ### Draft

-> "Figuring out if a car is tailing you is mostly about driving like you're an idiot.
-You speed up, slow down, signal one way, turn the other.
-Of course, ideally, you're doing this without your mother in the car." - Jeffrey Donovan narrating as Michael Westen from USA Network's _Burn Notice_
+> "You'd be surprised how often covert operatives pose as international men of mystery.
+Fantasies about glamarous covert ops can be extremely useful to exploit.
+Though, some secret agent fantasies are more useful than others." - Jeffrey Donovan narrating as Michael Westen from USA Network's _Burn Notice_